NurdauletYN/overfit-app-site/privacy-policy.md

 Effective date: July 15, 2025

-Overfit ("we", "our", or "us") is committed to protecting your privacy.
+Overfit is committed to protecting your privacy.
 This Privacy Policy explains how your information is collected, used, and disclosed when you use our mobile application.

 ---